borma425/EgyMor/README.md

 python2 setup.py

 ---------------------
-Yoy can run it any other time Via a Number 0
+You can run it any other time Via a Number 1
 -----------------------------------------------
 Thanks